bradynowens/bradynowens/README.md

 ### - Catacomb Crawler game with Java Code

 * Worked on this when I took CS-1180.
-* Start by picking a number between 5 and
+* Start by picking a number between 5 and 10
+* Catacomb with 5x5, 10x10 or 6x6 is created, depending on the number you chose
+* Your hero spawns in the top right, (0,0), and as you navigate to the bottom right, (4,4), you might encounter monsters to fight.
+* The ultimate goal is to make it to the exit of the catacomb.